 The five-day course covers four topics that make up the LISTEN approach:

-Continue reading Training course in Innsbruck
+Continue reading Course in Innsbruck

 In early September 2018 the LISTEN partners met in Athens, centre of antique culture, representing stories from millenia and inhabitants from all cultures.